 The C_P affix of these adjuncts may be used in the C_1 Slot of a Single--, Dual-, or Combination Referential (see Sec.
 4.6.3).
-When so used, the C_P affix must be preceded by a word-initial \ddot{i} - to avoid the adjunct being mistaken for a concatenated formative.
+When so used, the C_P affix must be preceded by a word-initial epenthetic vowel to avoid the adjunct being mistaken for a modular adjunct or a concatenated formative.
+See Sec.
+4.6.3 for the specific rules involved.